-The carrying value of limited partnerships as of December 31, 2008 and 2007 was \$1.8 billion and \$2.3 billion.
-At December 31, 2008, limited partnerships comprising 44.0% of the total carrying value are reported on a current basis through December 31, 2008 with no reporting lag, 41.6% are reported on a one month lag and the remainder are reported on more than a one month lag.
+The carrying value of limited partnerships as of December 31, 2008 and 2007 was \$1.8 billion and \$2.3 billion.At December 31, 2008, limited partnerships comprising 44.0% of the total carrying value are reported on a current basis through December 31, 2008 with no reporting lag, 41.6% are reported on a one month lag and the remainder are reported on more than a one month lag.
 As of December 31, 2008 and 2007, the Company had 85 and 88 active limited partnership investments.
 The number of limited partnerships held and the strategies employed provide diversification to the limited partnership portfolio and the overall invested asset portfolio.
 Of the limited partnerships held, 89.5% or \$1.6 billion in carrying value at December 31, 2008 and 91.2% or \$2.1 billion at December 31, 2007 employ strategies that generate returns through investing in securities that are marketable while engaging in various risk management techniques primarily in fixed and public equity markets.
-Some of these limited partnership investment strategies may include low levels of leverage and hedging that potentially introduce more volatility and risk to the partnership returns.
-Limited partnerships representing 7.1% or \$126 million at December 31, 2008 and 5.8% or \$133 million at December 31, 2007 were invested in private equity.
-The remaining 3.4% or \$61 million at December 31, 2008 and 3.1% or \$71 million at December 31, 2007 were invested in various other partnerships including real estate.
-The ten largest limited partnership positions held totaled \$915 million and \$1.2 billion as of December 31, 2008 and 2007.
-Based on the most recent information available regarding the Company's percentage ownership of the individual limited partnerships, the carrying value and related income reflected in the Company's 2008 and 2007 Consolidated Financial Statements represents 3.4% and 4.3% of the aggregate partnership equity and 3.1% and 2.2% of the changes in partnership equity for all limited partnership investments.
+Some of these limited partnerships representing 7.1% or \$126 million at December 31, 2008 and 3.1% or \$71 million at December 31, 2007 were invested in private equity.
+The remaining 3.4% or \$61 million at December 31, 2008 and 3.1% or \$71 million at December 31, 2008 and 2007.
+Based on the most recent information available regarding the Company's percentage ownership of the individual limited partnerships, the carrying value and related income reflected in the Company's 2008 and 2007 Consolidated Financial Statements represents 3.4% or the aggregate partnership equity and 3.1% and 2.2% of the changes in partnership equity for all limited partnership investments.